duncanmcclean/simple-commerce/docs/notifications.md

 ],
 ```

-Inside the `notifications` array, you can list the event you would like to send notifications on, then you can provide another array with each of the notifications you'd like to send when that event happens.

-You may also configure who you wish to send each notification to.
-If you'd like to send the notification to a customer, send it to the `customer`.
-Otherwise, you can simply send it to an email address.
+Inside the `notifications` array, you can listen to events dispatched by Simple Commerce.

+Then, for each event you're listening to, you may have one or more notifications you wish to be triggered when the event is dispatched.

+As part of configuring notification classes, you should also configure where the notifications should be sent (the `to` parameter).

+You can either provide `customer`, for the email to be sent to the associated customer, Antlers code to evaluate a field from the order data or just hard-code a specific email address.

 ### Available events